Biology

 • Tragulidae: contains ten species of chevrotains, commonly known as mouse deer.
 They have neither antlers nor horns, but they have four fingers on their limbs and a stomach with four chambers.
 They are ruminants.
 Almost all species are herbivorous although some species feed on insects and small mammals.

-Although these are the main families of even-toed ungulates, there is another infraorder which needs mentioned.
+Although these are the main families of even-toed ungulates, there is another infraorder which needs to be mentioned.
 They are particularly exceptional due to the fact they do not have toes at all.
-This is because whales, dolphins and porpoises from the infraorder Cetacea are also considered Artiodactyla.
+This is because whales, dolphins, and porpoises from the infraorder Cetacea are also considered Artiodactyla.
 We know this thanks to investigations using molecular biology during the 1990s[1].

 Due to the discovery of such a close link between cetaceans and other even-toed ungulates, some taxonomists use a different terminology by using the order Cetartiodactyla, rather than Artiodactyla on its own.
 Others will simply include cetaceans in the order Artiodactyla.